New insights for the multivariate square-root lasso: Statistical Properties

-with probability at least $1 - \{8/(7 + c_3)\}^{p+q} - 2^{-q d^2/2}.$ \end{itemize} \end{corollary} These error bounds agree with those in the existing literature on high-dimensional multivariate response regression.
-For example, the bound in \eqref{eq:lasso} is asymptotically equivalent to the error bounds of \citet{price2018cluster}, who use an $L_1$-norm penalty in the context of clustered multivariate response linear regression.
-Similarly, the bounds in \eqref{eq:grouplasso} cohere with those from \citet{liu2015calibrated}.
-Notably, our bounds for the nuclear norm penalized estimator, i.e., \eqref{eqMSRL} with $g$ as in \eqref{eq:MSRLRpen}, are smaller than those in \citet{liu2015calibrated}, but asymptotically agree with those in \citet{negahban2011}.
+with probability at least $1 - \{8/(7 + k_1)\}^{p+q} - 2e^{-(d-1)^2n/4}$ for $n$ sufficiently large. \end{itemize} \end{corollary} The error bounds in Corollary \ref{cor6} agree with those in the existing literature on penalized least squares estimators.
+For example, the bound in \eqref{eq:lasso} is asymptotically equivalent to the bound of \citet{price2018cluster}, who studied a version of the $L_1$-penalized least squares estimator.
+Similarly, the bound in \eqref{eq:grouplasso} coheres with the bound for the group lasso-penalized least squares estimator from \citet{lounici2011oracle}.
+Finally, our bounds for the nuclear norm penalized version of \eqref{eqMSRL} asymptotically agree with their least squares analog from \citet{negahban2011}.

+In Section \ref{sec:discussion}, we discuss the challenges in establishing the conditions for \eqref{eqMSRL} to consistently estimate the support of $\mbbeta_*$ under \textbf{M1} or \textbf{M2}, or the true rank of $\mbbeta_*$ under \textbf{M3}.
+In brief, because the nuclear norm of residuals is nondifferentiable in general, applying standard proof techniques (e.g., see the proof of Theorem 3.4 of \citet{lee2015model}) is difficult.

 To conclude this section, we discuss a potential limitation of our theory.
-Of course, A6 -- along with the various conditions on the alignments of $(n,p,q)$ -- requires that the number of subjects $n$ is greater than the number of responses, $q$.
-However, it is important to emphasize that indeed, \eqref{eqMSRL} can still be applied and perform well in settings where $q > n$, as we show in Appendix A.
+Assumptions \textbf{A1} and \textbf{A6} require that the number of subjects, $n$, is at least as large as the number of responses, $q$.
+However, we emphasize that \eqref{eqMSRL} can still be applied and perform well in finite sample settings where $q > n$, as we show in Section \ref{subsec:qgreatern} of Appendix A. We discuss possible ways to relax this requirement in Section \ref{sec:discussion}.